Lake of Fire: Flash Fiction by cam

 “Hypothermia.
 The water lowered our body temperatures.”
 They swam to shore and climbed onto the rocks.
 The heat felt good after being in the cold water for so long, but an hour later, they were back in the lake.
 They repeated this pattern until they lost count.

 Noise from above drowned out the roar of the fire.
-Something struck the beer keg, and it rang like a bell.
 They looked up at the underbelly of a helicopter.
 A metal basket dangled a few feet away just above the surface of the water.